LouisJackman/language-x/docs/language-proposal/details/sylan-il.md

 Therefore, starting that function with an operation that does not take an Int32 will cause a validation error.
 Swapping parameters around for the right operation can be done with `peek`.

+Any indexing or offsetting is done with `Int64` types.

 The types can not be mixed in IL, otherwise a validation error occurs.
 A function or task reference are opaque and cannot, say, be incremented.